jthippo/reading-notes/Code201-reading-notes/02-basics-of-HTML-css-js.md

 #### What is the difference between the logical operator && and ||?

-"and" and "or". && looks for where two conditions are true, || looks for where either condition is true.
+"and" looks for where two conditions are true, "or" looks for where either condition is true.